Blive77/Cybersecurity/README.md

 Tools used:
    - OpenSSL To create the certificate
-   - msfConsole to create the listner
+   - msfconsole to create the listener ( receive the comunication from the windows machine )
-   - msfvenom to create the payload
+   - msfvenom to create the payload file
-   - python to create the http server
+   - python to create the http server ( to deliver the payload )
-   - c++ to create the windows .exe
+   - c++ to create the windows .exe  ( the backdoor.cpp )

 Windows 10 Backdoor Creation